-6. Give it a good clean
+6. Give your plunger a good clean

 This also serves to keep any blockage moving away from your property into the mains drainage which has a bigger bore.
 To disinfect a plunger that’s been in contact with nasty stuff, pour household bleach and washing liquid into the toilet bowl, put the plunger head in the mixture and swirl around for a few minutes, then rinse as above using the toilet flush.

-Unblocking a toilet without a plunger
+4 easy ways to unblock a toilet without a plunger

-Few things are more annoying than a blocked toilet – but a blocked toilet when you don’t have a plunger to hand is definitely top of the annoyance list.
+Few things are more annoying than a badly blocked toilet – but a blocked toilet when you don’t have a plunger to hand is definitely top of the annoyance list.
 This situation usually happens: